KCWX

-KCWX, virtual channel 2 (VHF digital channel 5), is a MyNetworkTV-affiliated television station licensed to Fredericksburg, Texas, United States.
-Although Fredericksburg is within the Austin DMA, the station is officially assigned by Nielsen to the larger San Antonio market, and its signal covers the San Antonio and Bexar County area.
-The station is owned by Austin-based Corridor Television and maintains main studios in Austin on West Avenue.
-Its main transmitter is located on the Gillespie–Kendall county line.
+KCWX (channel 2) is a television station licensed to Fredericksburg, Texas, United States, affiliated with MyNetworkTV.
+Although Fredericksburg is within the Austin media market, the station is officially assigned by Nielsen to the larger San Antonio market, and its signal covers the San Antonio and Bexar County area.
+KCWX is owned by Austin-based Corridor Television and maintains main studios in Austin on West Avenue.
+Its main transmitter is located on the Gillespie–Kendall county line, with additional transmitters in Austin and San Antonio.